ChickenIQ/Talos-Manager/README.md

 - FluxCD integration

-- Support for jinja2 templating in config

 - One config file to rule them all

 - Config file encryption and automatic decryption

+- Support for jinja2 templating in the config file config

 ## Quick Start